somewhereMaDan/rce/readme.md

 : separates them — meaning "map my local folder TO container's /code" So test.py sitting in docker/python becomes accessible at /code/test.py inside the container

-python-runner — the image to use (you built this earlier) python /code/test.py — the command to run inside the container
+python-runner — the image to use python /code/test.py — the command to run inside the container

 python = the python interpreter inside the container /code/test.py = the file to execute, which exists because of the volume mount above

-**** TO RUN, I've created alias in git bash ~/OneDrive/Desktop/work/rce (main)
+**** TO RUN, I had created alias in git bash ~/OneDrive/Desktop/work/rce (main)
 $ alias rce-start='bash build-images.sh && docker compose up'